AI4Finance-Foundation/ElegantRL/docs/source/about/overview.rst

       - evaluator.evaluate_save(…): evaluates the agent’s performance and keeps the trained model with the highest score.

-The while-loop will terminate when the conditions are met, e.g., achieving a target score, maximum steps, or manually breaks.
+The while-loop will terminate when the conditions are met, e.g., achieving a target score, maximum steps, or manual breaks.